 Richard Strauss and the Tone Poems

-Most of us recall Richard Strauss and his development of a magnificent series of bold, exciting tone poems.
+Richard Strauss comes to the forefront in this review of Ariadne Auf Naxos at Lincoln Center.
+Most of us recall Strauss and his development of a magnificent series of bold, exciting tone poems.
 His superb technical skills and sumptuous instrumental coloring produced remarkable tonal masterpieces set to specific themes.
 In describing his compositional modus operandi in a letter to French critic Romain Rolland, he noted that “a poetic program is exclusively a pretext for the purely musical expression and development of my emotions,” but “not a simple physical description of precise facts of life.
 For this would be most contrary to the spirit of music.”

 Departure from Romanticism into the Progressive